(See also Overview of Sleep.)

 Episodes in adults are often associated with psychologic problems or alcohol use disorder.

 For children, reassurance from their parents may be all that is needed.
 If school work or other activities are affected, treating older children with certain benzodiazepines (such as diazepam, clonazepam, or alprazolam) may help.
 These drugs, which are used to treat anxiety (antianxiety drugs) and induce sleep (sedatives), are given 90 minutes before bedtime.
 They can help children sleep and make night terrors less likely to occur.
 However, long-term use of benzodiazepines can lead to drug dependence.
 Thus, these drugs are usually taken for only a relatively short time (about 3 to 6 weeks).

 Adults may benefit from psychotherapy or drug treatment.

 Nightmares are vivid, frightening dreams, followed by sudden awakening.
 Children are more likely to have nightmares than adults.
 Nightmares occur during rapid eye movement (REM) sleep.

 Nightmares are more likely to occur when people are under stress, have a fever, are excessively tired, or have consumed alcohol.

 Sleepwalking, most common in late childhood and adolescence, is walking in a semiconscious manner without being consciously aware of it.
-It occurs during the deepest stage of sleep.
-People do not dream while sleepwalking—in fact, brain activity during sleepwalking, although abnormal, is more like that of a wakeful state than a sleeping one.
+It occurs during the deepest stage of NREM sleep.

 Sleepwalkers may mumble repetitiously and can hurt themselves by walking into obstacles.
 Most sleepwalkers have no memory of sleepwalking.